 We know that when you dreamt of becoming a parent, you never thought that your child could be impacted by a stroke.
-Often times as parents, our first experience with pediatric stroke is when our own child has received the diagnosis.
-When you are first faced with the unimaginable, your initial reactions and feelings can become entirely overwhelming.
-Guilt, anger, sadness, fear, loneliness are all a few of the common feelings parents have shared, and these feelings will demand to be felt at one time or another.
-Be gentle with yourself, acceptance is not an easy process.
+Oftentimes, our first experience with pediatric stroke is when our own child has received this diagnosis.
+When you are faced with the unimaginable, your initial reactions and feelings can become entirely overwhelming.
+Guilt, anger, sadness, fear, loneliness are all the most common feelings parents have shared.
+These feelings will demand to be felt at one time or another.
+Be gentle with yourself.
+Acceptance is not an easy process.
 Fear of your child's unknown future can be very overwhelming.

-Creating an army of advocates not only for your child's care but your overall family, is vital in this process.
+Creating an army of advocates not only for your child's care but also for your family, is vital in this process.
 We simply cannot stress the importance of support enough.
-Oftentimes it can come from sources you may not have expected.
+Support can come from sources you may not have expected.
 Your child's doctors and therapists can often become an extension of your family.
-While you adjust to the ongoing medical appointments and therapies your child will need, keep in mind that these medical professionals care about your child and their success.
+While you adjust to the ongoing medical appointments and therapies your child will need, keep in mind these medical professionals care about your child and their success.
 As you become familiar with them, continue to build those relationships and conversations over your child's care.
-You are not just a bystander in this, you will learn how to advocate for your child and their needs.
+You are not just a bystander in this.
+You will learn how to advocate for your child and their needs.

 We encourage you to gain as much knowledge about the resources and support available to your family.
-The Pediatric Stroke Warriors

-Family Toolkit is intended to give families guidance on how to navigate this journey after their child has suffered a stroke.
-Our leadership team of dedicated parents and professionals have worked together to bring a comprehensive resource about Pediatric Stroke into the hands of those that need it most; families.
-It is our hope to empower you and share with you the knowledge that will help you ask some of those important questions, advocate for your child's best care and fill your family with strength.
-We want you to know that You are not alone.
+The Pediatric Stroke Warriors Family Toolkit is intended to give families guidance on how to navigate this journey after their child has suffered a stroke.
+Our leadership team of dedicated parents and professionals have worked together to bring a comprehensive resource about pediatric stroke into the hands of those that need it most- families.
+It is our hope to empower you and share with you knowledge that will help you ask some of those important questions, advocate for your child's best care and fill your family with strength.
+We want you to know that you are not alone.

-You may not be ready to read these pages or want to learn more.
+You may not be ready to read these pages or desire to learn more just yet, and that's ok!
 Take the time that you need to process.
 When you are ready, ask questions and seek support.